Privacy Policy: Industry-leading security for clinicians

 Information Obtained From Third Party Sources

 We obtain information from third party sources, including government agencies, publicly available databases, professional associations, publications, employers, our business partners, service providers, customers, and other Doximity members, some of which we may add to your professional profile as described in the “Doximity Profiles and Member Accounts” section, below.
 For example, we may use third party sources to obtain your National Provider Identifier (NPI) record, specialty, office address, phone and fax numbers, educational background, certifications, professional group affiliations, your publications and other professional achievements.
-We may obtain email addresses that we use to promote the Service to members and potential members, and prescribing and claims data that we may use to personalize content, including advertising.
+We may obtain email addresses that we use to promote the Services to members and potential members, and prescribing, claims, and other professional data that we may use as described in this policy, including to personalize content, including advertising, to support audience development and analytics, and to generate insights for our commercial clients, as described in the "Commercial Clients" section below.
 We also may obtain information from third parties about our members’ use of their properties that enables us to deliver targeted advertisements and other sponsored content to those members when they are on those third party properties.

 We use your information to provide, operate, support, promote, and improve the Services, including through the development of new tools and features.